Admission RequirementsFor Admission requirements please click here

 Assessment of learning in midwifery practice is an important component of the programme and will take place throughout the programme.
 Other forms of assessment include written examinations and assignments, presentations, debates, teaching sessions, etc.

-As a graduate you will be eligible to apply to have your name entered in the midwives division of the Register of Nurses maintained by An Bord Altranais and begin your career as a midwife.
+As a graduate you will be eligible to apply to have your name entered in the midwives division of the Register of Nurses maintained by the Nursing and Midwifery Board of Ireland and begin your career as a midwife.
 Midwives may choose to work in a variety of health care settings.
 The majority of midwives practise within the Health Service, in maternity hospitals, maternity units of large and small general hospitals, in private maternity hospitals, etc. Midwives can also practice independently and there is a small-group of midwives who do so.
 There are also a number of midwife-led initiatives being developed.

 Midwives have an option to develop their career in many different ways; progress is along three broad pathways: practice, management, education and research.
-The opportunities are endless.
 Midwives educated in the Republic of Ireland may move freely within the European Union and in most countries worldwide.

 Tel: +353 1 896 2692